gvwilson/thirdbit/src/2026/04/24/big-tech-as-stasi.md

 a ratio of state surveillance capacity to population that has never been matched.
 Many of these informants were members of the same family who were recruited without each other's knowledge.
-Anna Funder *Stasiland* documents what this meant in practice: files on personal relationships, sexual behavior, political opinions expressed in private,
+Anna Funder's *Stasiland* documents what this meant in practice: files on personal relationships, sexual behavior, political opinions expressed in private,